 Ques #1: Dilip, please share how you are helping people during a pandemic to reinvent themselves and position themselves for their next career move?

 Dilip: Actually, Deepika, the reinvention process has not changed.
 The same basic “algorithm” for reinvention works even during rapid shifts such as what happens during a pandemic.
 Since the Covid-19 regime has come into play I only see more opportunities available than before.
-All we need is an open mind and a way to think of ourselves as capable to taking on something in uncharted waters.
+All we need is an open mind and a way to think of ourselves as capable to take on something in uncharted waters.
 What this requires is your ability to translate what you know in one domain, mount it on your genius, and learn how to use the vernacular of another domain to show what you can do there.

 The most recent example is after March, when Covid-19 caused a tsunami of lay-offs, especially in the finance industry.
 One of my senior clients lost his job in an investment firm.
 So, rather than looking for a new job in a troubled industry, we decided to repackage his expertise to work as a consultant to wealthy clients, who were worried about their shrinking portfolios.
 All we had to do was to repackage this client with a different message to get their attention.
 This use- case can be multiplied across almost all verticals and we have done just that.